 On July 13, 2010, P.L.
 2010, c.
 44 was approved, effective for budget years following enactment (the 2011 budget for the County), reducing the Chapter 62 tax levy cap to 2% and limiting the exclusions to amounts required to be raised by taxation for debt service as defined by law, certain pension contributions and health care costs in excess of 2% and extraordinary costs directly related to a declared emergency.
 Majority voter approval may be requested to increase the amount to be raised by taxation by more than the allowable adjusted tax levy.
-The County's 2011 budget complies with the tax levy and appropriation caps, taking into account applicable adjustments.
+The County's 2011 budget complied and the 2012 budget (not yet adopted) will comply with the tax levy and appropriation caps, taking into account applicable adjustments.